 Students may take one course during the USRA period, but permission cannot be presumed.
 This requires a written plan that estimates lost time and a strategy to make it up; and approval from the Supervisor, Department/School, and Faculty.
 (The Faculty of Science expects the same for NSERC/SSHRC/CIHR USRA.)
 Additional flexibility may apply in exceptional cases, such as required courses that are only offered in the summer.
 Ask your supervisor's department to contact the Faculty of Science for more details.

 Here are a few suggestions:

 - Other similar summer undergraduate research awards, such as:

-- NSERC USRA (Undergraduate Student Research Awards), which are restricted to Canadian students (citizens and permanent residents) for projects in the natural sciences and engineering.
+- NSERC/SSHRC/CIHR USRA (Undergraduate Student Research Awards), which are restricted to Canadian students (citizens and permanent residents) and protected persons.